Kid-Young/CHCF/README.md

 ## EXPERIMENTS

-Here we use the GMF as the basic model.
+Here we use the GMF as the CF basic model.

 How to train Beibei : python search.py 0 [GPU_ID]